tobiasjcat/WildBeyond/health.md

 - Initiative 1
 - speed 30

-14 max hit points, 2 hit die
+16 max hit points, 2 hit die
-1/14 hp
+15/16 hp
-1/1 hit die
+1/2 used hit die

 8gp
 4gp and a rope of jump